 As a theatre major, my love was always character acting.
 When the video game industry started growing, I was thrilled to get involved in it first as an actor and later in casting and directing.

 How has the world of character VO changed over the last 40 years?

 Each year, the voice acting has become much more realistic.

 We're thrilled that you teach exclusively in the UK through BRAVA and that you run our popular Character Foundation Class - what can people expect from working with you?

 Students can expect a fun and nurturing environment with lots of specific coaching adjustments and even more laughter.
 It's a joy to work with the talented actors at BRAVA.

-What are the current trends in character VO for 2022?
+What are the current trends in character VO?